How to Fix a Windows 10 Critical Error

 If you are using a third-party antivirus, the antivirus may be interfering with some components of Windows.

 Since Windows 10 comes with Windows Defender, first, you should make sure Windows Defender has been deactivated if you are running a third-party antivirus.
-Running two antivirus programs at the same time can cause problems because the programs interfere with each other.
+Running two antivirus programs simultaneously can cause problems because the programs interfere.

 To find out how to deactivate Windows Defender, click here.

-Since each antivirus is different, the instructions below are general and not specific to any one antivirus program.
-Visit the manufacturer’s website for specific instructions on how to update or uninstall your antivirus.
+Since each antivirus is different, the instructions below are general and not specific to any antivirus program.
+Visit the manufacturer’s website for instructions on updating or uninstalling your antivirus.

 Step #1